 While there are quite a few formulas, each with its own merits, we recommend using SMART objectives.
 It’s a standard project management framework for developing objectives and is the best way to deliver successful projects.
 SMART is an acronym for the five elements of the framework:

 - Specific: If your objective addresses multiple issues, chances are it won’t address anything in the end.
 Keep your objectives targeted to ensure maximum results.

 - Measurable: Every objective should be quantifiable so that you can measure the project’s progress and success.

 - Attainable: Ask yourself – is this objective realistic?
-Based on past experience, the resources available, and the time at hand, is this an attainable objective?
+Is this an attainable objective based on past experience, the resources available, and the time at hand?

 - Relevant: Remember the long-term goals we mentioned above?
 Make sure that every objective aligns with your business goals and brings you closer to defined success.